Home > Editing

 • Premiere Pro allows multiple sequences with different settings.

-• Panels in Premiere Pro can be docked or floated.
+• Panels can be docked or floated for customization.